Read our 2017 Report Card for Brown.

-Each dot in the chart below is a member of the House of Representatives.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Brown is shown as a purple triangle. (analysis methodology)
+Brown is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot is a member of the House of Representatives positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Anthony Brown sits on the following committees:

 Brown sponsors bills primarily in these issue areas:

 Some of Brown’s most recently sponsored bills include...

 - H.R.
 4890: To designate the facility of the United States Postal Service located at 9801 ...

 - H.R.
 4466: WMATA Flexible Funding and Safety Improvement Act

 - H.Res.
 626: Commending Turkish Americans nationwide for their rich contributions to the diversity of society, ...

 - H.R.
 3779: Robert E. Lee Statue Removal Act